-- increase in 2015-16, consistent with the Queensland 2014-15 reporting trend.
-Further work to improve future collections is ongoing. - Western Australia reported that the quality of Indigenous status data was acceptable and plans to introduce a new data quality process in 2016-17 which will target records with missing or unknown Indigenous status.
-WA also acknowledged the importance of continuing work to improve initial data collection in areas including: improved cultural education and training in data capture at the point of collection; analysis and action regarding clients who change their Indigenous status between contacts. - South Australia reported that the quality of Indigenous status data was acceptable, but that further investigation and follow-up was required for services with high rates of unknown/not stated Indigenous status. - Tasmania reported the quality of Indigenous status data was of a high quality and more complete than for the previous year, with the inclusion of unregistered contacts.
-The number of contacts for registered clients was low, similar to the 2014-15 collection period.
-Tasmania considered the data captured by one service (accounting for around 5% of the state-wide contacts) as generally being of a lower quality than other teams, due to the nature of how they record data via phone. - The Australian Capital Territory and the Northern Territory considered the quality of the Indigenous status data to be satisfactory.
+- · Queensland reported that the quality of Indigenous status data was acceptable, with continued improvement on reporting from earlier years.
+The percentage of registered contact records with an unknown/not stated Indigenous status in 2016-17 is the same as in 2015-16.
+Further work to improve future collections is ongoing. - · Western Australia reported that the quality of Indigenous status data was acceptable with plans to introduce a new data quality process in 2017-18, which will target records with missing or unknown Indigenous status.
+WA also acknowledged the importance of continuing work to improve data collection in areas including improved cultural education and training in data capture at the point of collection and analysis and action regarding clients who change their Indigenous status between contacts. - South Australia reported that the quality of Indigenous status data was acceptable, but that further investigation and follow-up was required for services with high rates of unknown/not stated Indigenous status. - \cdot $\;$ Tasmania reported the quality of the Indigenous status data acceptable, requiring some improvement. - Tasmania considered the data captured by one service (accounting for approximately 6% of the state-wide contacts) as generally being of a lower quality than other teams, due to the nature of how they record data via telephone.
+The Australian Capital Territory considered the quality of the Indigenous status data to be satisfactory. - · The Northern Territory considered the quality of Indigenous status data to be satisfactory.
+The Northern Territory reported that an aim for future collections is to improve user data collection compliance in regards to aspects of contact details, like contact duration and client participation.